Basics for mapping company structures in One Identity Manager

 The direction of inheritance decides the distribution of company resources within a hierarchy.
 One Identity Manager basically recognizes two directions of inheritance:

-Top-down inheritance maps the standard structure within a company in One Identity Manager.
+In One Identity Manager, top-down inheritance maps the default structure within a company.
 With its help, a company’s multilevel form can be represented with main departments and respective subdepartments.

 NOTE: The direction of inheritance is only taken into account in relation to the inheritance of company resources.
 The direction of inheritance does not have any effect on the selection of the manager responsible.
 The manager with a parent role is always responsible for all child roles.